 According to program records, the first graduate student in "school psychology" completed her General Psychology MA degree in 1974.
 However, it wasn't until 1990 that the first Specialist in School Psychology (SSP) degree was offered; and ‘School Psychology’ was not mentioned in the catalog until 1986, when it was offered as an option to the MA in General Psychology degree.
 As late as fall 1988, students were granted the General Psychology MA degree after they completed 32 hours of graduate credit and then continued on until they finished state certification requirements.

 Three years after an independent Psychology Department was established, Dr. Herbert Morice joined the Department, in 1967.
 He was instrumental in putting together the School Psychology option for the General Psychology MA; he served as the formal “Coordinator” from 1970-1977.
 He was followed by Dr. George Batsche from 1977 until Dr. Batsche left the Department in 1983; then, Dr. Morice again served as Coordinator from 1983 until his retirement in 1988.
 Sue Stoner and Dr. Christine McCormick served as Co-Coordinators for the 1988-1989 academic year.
 In 1989, his second academic year at EIU, Dr. Mike Havey became SSP program Coordinator; he served in that capacity for 21 years, until his retirement in 2010.
-Dr. Assegedetch HaileMariam became coordinator in 2010.
+Dr. Assegedetch HaileMariam became coordinator in 2010 and served as Coordinator for 7 years, 2010-2017.
+Dr. Margaret Floress became the new Coordinator in the fall semester 2017.

 Thanks to the following individuals who helped assemble this history: